Shepherd King · Chapter 1

 The ewe was missing.
 He discovered it during the second count—sixty-two instead of sixty-three, the gap where Resha should have been, the old one with the torn ear who wandered when the light changed.

 He took his staff and went looking.
 The ground sloped south toward the wadi, broken terrain threaded with thornbush and loose stone.
 Predator country after dark.
 He had lost sheep here before.
-He had fought for sheep here before—once a bear, once a lion, both times alone, both times in the dark, both times with nothing but his staff and the specific refusal to leave an animal behind that his brothers called foolish and he called shepherding.
+He had fought for sheep here before—once a bear, once a lion, both times alone, both times in the dark, both times with nothing but his staff and the stubborn refusal to leave an animal behind that his brothers called foolish and he called shepherding.

 He found Resha in a gully, tangled in thornbush, bleating with resigned patience.
 He cut the thorns with his knife, pulled her free, checked for wounds.
 A scratch on the left foreleg.
 He lifted her across his shoulders and climbed the ridge.